jakedowns/xreal-webxr/README.md

 # xreal-webxr

+⭐ Please star this repo if you find this work helpful! 🤩

 work in progress; webxr support for xreal devices

 > WebXR Bindings and Test Utilities / Getting-Started Example(s) Basis for NPM package